mariosangiorgio/RateMyApp/README.md

             compile 'com.mariosangiorgio.RateMyApp:1.0'
         }

-If you want to use the latest version, which unforunately I still have to fully test, you can use version 1.2 instead of 1.0.
+If you want to use the latest version, which unfortunately I still have to fully test, you can use version 1.2.1 instead of 1.0.

 Then add the following code at the end of your main activity `onCreate` method: